IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- logfiles are now versioned by dates in form : "filters[YYYY-MM].csv", "requests[YYYY-MM].csv", and "streamer_insights[YYYY-MM].csv"
+- worker threads are now flagged as daemons

 #### What is still in development?
 Known Issues?